 It’s not often that a brand-new fine art medium comes along.
 Ceracolors is a new artist-grade paint made from quality pigments in a water-soluble wax binder.
 Although made from wax, Ceracolors are not encaustic paints in that they do not require heat, solvents or mediums.

-Ceracolors is water-soluble beeswax-based paint for professional artists providing a wide range of painting techniques from acrylic and goauche-like layers to thin watercolor-like washes.
-They are fast-drying colors suitable for all supports used for encaustic painting, yet they do not require any special tools and heated instruments.
+Ceracolors is water-soluble beeswax-based paint for professional artists providing a wide range of painting techniques from acrylic and gouache-like layers to thin watercolour-like washes.
+They are fast-drying colours suitable for all supports used for encaustic painting, yet they do not require any special tools and heated instruments.
 Use any brush suitable for water-based paint.
-Once dry Ceracolors can be used in encaustic technique, allowing sculpting and manipulation of the paint.
+Once dry Ceracolors can be used in the encaustic technique, allowing sculpting and manipulation of the paint.
 The ingredients in Ceracolors are found in food and cosmetics so they are not considered to be toxic.

 Ceracolors dry in two stages.
 First, the paint dries rapidly due to the evaporation of water, so it is touch dry within a short time.
 After this initial period, the paint can be reopened with a wet brush.
 During the second stage, wax crystals coalesce as the paint cures.
 This can take from one to several days for thicker applications of paint.

 Ceracolors are thinned with water.
 The paint comes out of the tube as a paste and can be diluted to the consistency of watercolours.
 The water solubility of Ceracolors allows easy handling and cleaning.

 Ceracolors are available in a wide range of colours that are used by artists in other professional-quality mediums.
 Ceracolors are formulated for high tinting strength and the optical qualities of wax provide outstanding chroma.

 Uncured paint has limited wet scrub resistance, especially in thick layers.
 This resistance increases when the paint is set by heat.
 Moderate heat can be applied by a heat gun or hairdryer.